This is what it is like to be alienated from your children on Mother’s Day due to an abusive ex, and an unjust family court order…

 *Trying to replace the parent in the child’s life–this could be another person, replace the parent with gifts, replace the parent by inviting friends over or scheduling events with friends during the other parent’s scheduled visits, replace the parent by scheduling so many activities that it interferes with the other parent’s visits, moving far away so visits with the other parent are impossible etc

 *Alienation can also include manipulating, lying and denigrating the other parent to important people in the child’s life–school, doctors, church, family members etc

 Parental Alienation is child abuse!

 Note: I am well aware of the pro-pedophilia views of Dr. Richard Gardner, and do not agree with any of his disgusting theories.
-But parental alienation is real, and is a form of abuse that causes serious, life-long damage to children, and families as whole.
-We cannot ignore the devastating impact of alienation–you don’t have to support Dr. Gardner to acknowledge alienation exists.
+But parental alienation is real, and is a tactic of domestic abuse that causes serious, life-long damage to children, and families as whole.
+We cannot ignore the devastating impact of domestic abuse, and the tactics abusers use against their partners and children–you don’t have to support Dr. Gardner to acknowledge alienation exists.